 Tropes associated with the series include:

-- Author Appeal: It's clear Jerry is still close with his castmates from Seinfeld, as he's had on Larry David, Michael Richards, and Jason Alexander in-character as George Costanza, as well as Wayne Knight briefly showing up in-character as Newman during the George Costanza episode.
+- Author Appeal: It's clear Jerry is still close with his castmates from Seinfeld, as he's had on Larry David, Michael Richards, Julia Louis-Dreyfus, and Jason Alexander in-character as George Costanza.
+Not to mention Wayne Knight briefly showing up in-character as Newman in the latter episode.

 - Celebrity Paradox: He has had Michael Richards as a guest, and frequently brings up Seinfeld in other episodes.
 Yet there is an episode where his guest is George Costanza, and Newman shows up during that episode as well.
 Perhaps Jerry and George finally got around to making Jerry after getting out of prison, changed the name to Seinfeld, and got Michael Richards to play Kramer because they looked so identical?

 - Cool Car: Every vehicle Jerry drives in the series qualifies and he describes them at length at the start, sometimes by making fun of them.

 - Exactly What It Says on the Tin: Jerry Seinfeld picks up fellow comedians in cars and they go for coffee.

 - I Am Not Spock: Zigzagged.
 Michael Richards tells Jerry that he finds himself slipping back into the Kramer character just by hanging out and talking with Jerry.

 - Idiosyncratic Episode Naming: Each episode's title is a word or sentence lifted from that episode's conversation.
 The George Costanza episode is notable in that it follows the naming conventions of both this show and Seinfeld at the same time.